 When I began hiking again after many years I was naturally cautious, which is not necessarily a bad thing.
 Being out there alone, you felt vulnerable and wanted a distraction from the discomfort.

-Using an online map or gps is a very sensible tool to have while hiking, but how you think about it will dramatically affect how much you enjoy and benefit from your time out there.
+Using an online map or GPS is a very necessary tool to have while hiking, but how you think about it will dramatically affect how much you enjoy and benefit from your time out there.